Affective computing: Emotion in machines

 Another area within affective computing is the design of computational devices proposed to exhibit either innate emotional capabilities or that are capable of convincingly simulating emotions.
 A more practical approach, based on current technological capabilities, is the simulation of emotions in conversational agents in order to enrich and facilitate interactivity between human and machine.

 Marvin Minsky, one of the pioneering computer scientists in artificial intelligence, relates emotions to the broader issues of machine intelligence stating in The Emotion Machine that emotion is "not especially different from the processes that we call 'thinking.'"
+The innovative approach "digital humans" or virtual humans includes an attempt to give these programs, which simulate humans, the emotional dimension as well, including reactions in accordance with the reaction that a real person would react in a certain emotionally stimulating situation as well as facial expressions and gestures.

+Emotion in machines often refers to emotion in computational, often AI-based, systems.
+As a result, the terms 'emotional AI' and 'emotion AI' are being used.

 Technologies

 In psychology, cognitive science, and in neuroscience, there have been two main approaches for describing how humans perceive and classify emotion: continuous or categorical.
 The continuous approach tends to use dimensions such as negative vs. positive, calm vs. aroused.

 The categorical approach tends to use discrete classes such as happy, sad, angry, fearful, surprise, disgust.
 Different kinds of machine learning regression and classification models can be used for having machines produce continuous or discrete labels.
 Sometimes models are also built that allow combinations across the categories, e.g. a happy-surprised face or a fearful-surprised face.

 The following sections consider many of the kinds of input data used for the task of emotion recognition.